vj1932/First_Game/README.md

 # First_Game
-Its My First Game.
-Using  JS(Java Script) ,html,css.
+It's My First Game.
+Using  JS(JavaScript) ,HTML,CSS and Bootstrap.

+If You Want to run this game In your device, you required an internet connection.